f5devcentral/f5-agility-labs-adc/docs/class8/Module3/lab3-3.rst

-Task 2: Layer 7 LB for UDP
+Task 3: Layer 7 LB for UDP
 ==========================

 Even though UDP is connectionless, TMOS will load balance UDP to the same pool member based on the client's source IP:Port by default.
 This behavior can be changed through use of UDP Profiles by enabling the **Datagram LB** option.

 Looking at a DNS design where you want to load balance across a large pool of DNS servers, the local DNS servers may send queries in batches using the same ephemeral source port resulting in them all going to the same pool member.
-Enabling Datagram LB in the UDF profile allows TMOS to send each query to the most capable pool member.
+Enabling Datagram LB in the UDP profile allows TMOS to send each query to the most capable pool member.

 1. From BIGIP01 UI, go to **Local Traffic > Pools > Pools List** and click on **dns_pool**